When it comes to self-publishing your upcoming book, do not make light of selecting your Amazon book categories!

 Once you’ve completed this research, you should have a list of thriving categories to place your book in that will outrank your competitors.

-Action Plan: With the five categories you’ve researched, take the time to review your competitors’ ranking that fall between #10,000-30,000.
+Action Plan: With the categories you’ve researched, take the time to review your competitors’ ranking that fall between #10,000-30,000.
 For even better results, we also recommend using the KDP Calculator to calculate how many books you would need to sell in order increase your ranking.
+If you really want to go deep in this, learn how to use Helium 10 – Cerebro.

 #3 – How to Acquire Additional Categories